 - High blood sugar

 Tepezza Hearing Loss Lawsuit Case Reports

-- In one of the first known cases of Tepezza-induced irreversible nearing loss, a 61-year-old woman with Graves Ophthalmopathy presented with bilateral hearing loss, sound distortion, and tinnitus following treatment with Tepezza.
+- In one of the first known cases of Tepezza-induced irreversible hearing loss, a 61-year-old woman with Graves Ophthalmopathy presented with bilateral hearing loss, sound distortion, and tinnitus following treatment with Tepezza.
 An audiogram showed mild sloping to moderately severe hearing loss.
-Repeated audiometry obtained 4 months after cessation of Tepezza and treatment with oral corticosteroids was unchanged.
+Repeated audiometry was obtained 4 months after cessation of Tepezza and treatment with oral corticosteroids was unchanged.

 - A multi-institutional focus group looked at 4 cases of Tepezza-associated hearing loss identified among 3 clinicians who had treated 28 patients.
 The group concluded that Tepezza may cause a spectrum of potentially irreversible hearing loss ranging from mild to severe, likely resulting from the inhibition of the insulin-like growth factor-1 and the insulin-like growth factor-1 receptor pathway.

 What is Thyroid Eye Disease?

 Thyroid eye disease – also known as Graves’ Orbitopathy, Ophthalmopathy, or simply 'TED' – is an autoimmune condition in which the eye muscles, eyelids, tear glands, and fatty tissues behind the eye become inflamed.
 This can cause the eyes and eyelids to become red, swollen, and uncomfortable and the eyes can be pushed forward (‘staring’ or ‘bulging’ eyes).